excalith/excalith-start-page/README.md

 ## How To Use

-You can clone this repository and edit the [Start Page Config](src/startpage.config.js) file.
-I would suggest deploying it to a server to use it on all your devices.
+You can fork this repository and configure everything you want as you wish.
+Please refer to [wiki](https://github.com/excalith/excalith-start-page/wiki) page for more information.

 ## License